SkylerCrook/cse15l-lab-reports/Week2LabReport.md

   * = : to split the rest of the path into different parameters
   * s : to be the first paremeter (before the =)
 * Values
-  * the myPage String then gets the string "\nThis is Skylers StringServer!" appended, as it was not empty before
+  * the myPage String then gets the string "\nThis is Skylers StringServer!" appended, as it was not empty before so the if statement does not run

 # Part 2: Bugs